wroberts4/3dwinds/docs/source/examples.rst

     optional arguments:
-      -h, --help            show this help message and exit --center y x [units]
+      -h, --help            show this help message and exit -j int, --j int       row to run calculations on -i int, --i int       column to run calculations on -p, --print, --no-save
+                            print data to shell without saving
+      --save-directory path_name, -s path_name
+                            directory to save to.
+Defaults to where script was ran --earth-spheroid str  spheroid of Earth
+      --center y x [units]
                             projection y and x coordinate of the center of area.
                             Default: lat long